Your cookie preferences

 Energy customers in the UK saw dramatic increases in their energy bills thanks to wholesale energy becoming more expensive at the end of 2021 due to a range of factors such as high gas costs, low wind energy generation and a fire at the electricity interconnector between Britain and France.
 These high wholesale prices and increased general market volatility resulted in suppliers taking deals off price comparison websites like Uswitch.
 This is due to them trying to get to grips with the costs of supplying energy to you and wanting to adjust their tariff prices appropriately.

 Increase in wholesale electricity prices caused by rising gas prices - if gas prices rise, the cost of producing electricity in these power stations rises and the cost of the electricity rises in turn.
-However, prices are currently dropping - the latest UK energy statistics found that the price of wholesale electricity fell 75% between July 2022 and May 2023.
+However, prices are currently dropping - UK energy statistics found that the price of wholesale electricity fell 75% between July 2022 and May 2023.

 Can I switch?
 Should I switch?